-Frozen vegetables are just as nutritious as fresh vegetables plus they are very affordable.
+Frozen vegetables are just as nutritious as fresh vegetables.
+They’re also very affordable.
 It’s always worth keeping a stash in the freezer to add a nutritious boost to meals or to make them stretch another serve.
 My freezer always has frozen peas, corn and green beans.

 Regularly check the prices though as sometimes fresh are cheaper when they’re in season and in good supply.
 This is especially true for carrots, cauliflower and broccoli.
 Frozen peas, corn, green beans, spinach and berries are always a good deal.

-It’s really easy to waste cooking ingredients like oil, cheese, honey and sauces by adding them freehand.
+It’s really easy to waste cooking ingredients like oil, cheese, honey and soy sauce by adding them freehand.
 Use a measuring spoon or cup instead.
 Most of us use way more oil than needed during cooking.
-By measuring, you’ll be surprised at how much longer your staples will last and how excessive you’ve been in the past.
+By measuring, you’ll be surprised at how much longer your staples will last (and perhaps how excessive you’ve been in the past!).
 You’ll be saving yourself from extra fats, sugars and sodium too.

-You can do a lot of research before you even step foot in the supermarket.
+If you don’t already know your grocery budget, keep receipts for a few weeks and see how much you spend.
+Use them to identify foods that you don’t really need and where convenience (or habit) is costing you money.
+You can do a lot of research before you even step foot in the supermarket just buy looking at your current spending habits.
 Use Coles and Woolworths online to check prices and make a list of some cheaper alternatives to spread your dollars further next time you shop.